 Which is why I can't recommend FairMormon to anyone who has questions.

-They also tend to make authoritative statements on behalf of the Church while they omit inconvenient sources and use sophistry to mislead readers, at least in my opinion.
+They also tend to make authoritative statements on behalf of the Church while they omit inconvenient sources and use sophistry to mislead readers (in my opinion).
 I've told them about my concerns but they've completely ignored them.

 Here's an example from their web page: "the Church has no official geography.
 No revelatory basis exists for any geographical scheme outside of the Book of Mormon text itself."

 That's quite a statement to make about the D&C and Oliver's historical letters, many of which describe heavenly visitations but, according to FairMormon, are not "revelatory."